levon003/levon003.github.io/_posts/2025-02-27-learning-webs.md

  3. **Peer-Matching** — A forum for describing a learning activity and finding a "partner for the inquiry".
  4. **Reference Services to Educators-at-large** — A directory of professionals with "conditions of access to their services".

-Certainly, it's easy to think of example education and social technologies that have incorporated these approaches.
+Certainly, it's easy to think of education and social technologies that have incorporated these approaches.
 I'm a big fan of [peer matching technologies](https://arxiv.org/abs/2209.04973), for example.
 Doroudi and Ahmad list several examples.